gradle/gradle-build-action/README.md

     build-root-directory: some/subdirectory
 ```

-## Use a Gradle wrapper from a different directory:
+## Use a Gradle wrapper from a different directory

 ```yaml
  - uses: eskatos/gradle-command-action@v1